linjing-lab/porgo/README.md

 init:
 - objective_function: *Callable*, a high-dimensional function with convex, non-convex, and many local minma.
 - bounds: *List[List[float]] | List[Tuple[float]]*, changes this value makes a significant influence of best and best_fit.
-- mutation: *float=0.5*, increase this value make the search radius larger.
+- mutation: *float=0.5*, increase this value makes the search radius larger.
 - recombination: *floa=0.9*, increase this value allows larger number of mutation.

 rand_pop: